Mitanni: Early Kingdom

 As early as Akkadian times, Hurrians are known to have lived east of the river Tigris on the northern rim of Mesopotamia, and in the Khabur Valley.
 The group which became Mitanni gradually moved south into Mesopotamia before the 17th century BC.
 It was already a powerful kingdom at the end of the 17th century or in the first half of the 16th century BC, and its beginnings date to well before the time of Thutmose I, to the time of the Hittite sovereigns Hattusili I and Mursili I.

 Hurrians are mentioned in the private Nuzi texts, in Ugarit, and the Hittite archives in Hattusa (Boğazköy).
 Cuneiform texts from Mari mention rulers of city-states in upper Mesopotamia with both Amurru (Amorite) and Hurrian names.
-Rulers with Hurrian names are also attested for Urshum and Hassum, and tablets from Alalakh (layer VII, from the later part of the Old Babylonian period) mention people with Hurrian names at the mouth of the Orontes.
+Rulers with Hurrian names are also attested for Urshum and Hassum, and tablets from Alalakh (layer VII, from the later part of the Old Babylonian period) mention people with Hurrian names at the mouth of the Orontes River.
 There is no evidence for any invasion from the North-east.
 Generally, these onomastic sources have been taken as evidence for a Hurrian expansion to the South and the West.

 A Hittite fragment, probably from the time of Mursili I, mentions a "King of the Hurrians" (LUGAL ERÍN.MEŠ Hurri).
 This terminology was last used for King Tushratta of Mitanni, in a letter in the Amarna archives.
 The normal title of the king was 'King of the Hurri-men' (without the determinative KUR indicating a country).